HBPol/rag-trader/README.md

 #### Run pre-commit locally

 The root [`.pre-commit-config.yaml`](.pre-commit-config.yaml) defines the exact linting and formatting jobs that GitHub Actions executes.
-Python-focused hooks (Ruff, Black, isort, mypy) target the `api/` and `pipelines/` packages, while the JavaScript/TypeScript hooks (ESLint and Prettier) cover the `web/` app.
+Python-focused hooks lean on Ruff for linting, formatting, and import sorting (plus mypy for typing) across the `api/` and `pipelines/` packages, while the JavaScript/TypeScript hooks (ESLint and Prettier) cover the `web/` app.
 Run everything from the repository root before opening a PR—there's no need to `cd` into individual packages, because `pre-commit run --all-files` mirrors the CI workflow one-for-one:

 ```bash
 pre-commit install      # sets up the Git hook using the shared virtualenv